lbryio/lbry.com/content/news/75-roadmap.md

 - Windows version of the LBRY app to be released next week
 - Publisher channels in November
-- A technical white paper by the end of the year
+- A technical white paper by February

 [Check out the roadmap](https://lbry.io/roadmap) for more details and upcoming developments.